ivvycode/apidocs/contact/add-or-update-company.md

 The commission amount type of the company for accommodation.
 {% endapi-method-parameter %}

+{% api-method-parameter name="iataNumber" type="string" required=false %}
+The IATA number of commission payable to the agent.
+{% endapi-method-parameter %}

 {% api-method-parameter name="updateIfExists" type="boolean" required=false %}
 Whether or not to update the company by businessName when id parameter is missing.
 {% endapi-method-parameter %}